Welcome to Positive Changes Counseling Center.

 Eileen works with emerging adults and adults.

-Eileen brings over twenty years of mental health experience as a psychotherapist in a variety of settings, including private practice, community agencies, schools and physicians' practices.
+Eileen brings over twenty two years of mental health experience as a psychotherapist in a variety of settings, including private practice, community agencies, schools and physicians' practices.
 Eileen bases her work as a therapist on her belief that every person has the capacity for change and growth, at any stage of life.
 Forging the belief of mind, body and spirit connection, Eileen's holistic approach to therapy is supportive, judgement free, strength based and solution focused, geared towards the client's identified goals and needs.
 Incorporating Cognitive Behavioral Therapy (CBT), Solution Focused therapy, Mindfulness and through a trauma informed lens, Eileen guides her clients to identify strengths, recognize and build on past successes and address any thinking and/or patterns that may be blocking positive growth and changes.
 Eileen's empathic nature has helped her become especially gifted working with individuals who struggle with diminished self-esteem; chronic/acute illness; chronic/acute pain; life threatening illness; anxiety; depression; mood disorders; grief/loss; trauma; life transitions; stress disorders; ADHD and Autism.

 Eileen see clients Mondays, Tuesdays, Wednesdays and Thursdays.

 Eileen's email: [email protected]

 Eileen is in-network with Aetna, Cigna/Evernorth, CareFirst, Hopkins EHP, BlueCross/BlueShield and United Health Care.